Bheemasena Nalamaharaja

-As per the director, the film is "based on six rasas -- sweet, sour, salty, bitter, pungent and astringent, and the six characters represent six rasas."
-The soundtrack and score was composed by Charan Raj and the cinematography was handled by Ravindranath.
+The title references characters from the Mahabharata—Bhimasena (Bhima) and Nala Maharaja—both renowned for their culinary skills.
+The narrative weaves themes of love, loss, and friendship, with food serving as a central motif.
+As per the director, the film is "based on six rasas—sweet, sour, salty, bitter, pungent and astringent, and the six characters represent six rasas."

 Due to the COVID-19 pandemic, the film was streamed worldwide from 29 October 2020 on Amazon Prime Video as a part of their Great Indian Festival.